pascal-sun/domain_in_scope/README.md

 #### Use cases

-- You have a list of IP addresses that belong to you, and you want to check if a domain or a list of domains are hosted on these IP addresses.
+- You have a list of IP addresses that belong to you, and you want to check if a list of domains are hosted on these IP addresses.

+## Prerequisites

+- Python3
+- Only use Python’s standard libraries, there is no need to install specific libraries

 ## Installation